The Lange Money Hour: Where Smart Money Talks

 David: And welcome back to the Lange Money Hour, with P.J.
 DiNuzzo and Jim Lange.

-Jim: One of the things that a lot of listeners and a lot of clients want is they actually want kind of an one-stop shop where somebody is taking a look at their IRA planning, their Roth IRA planning, what they are doing with Social Security, their income tax planning, possibly tax preparation, possibly Will preparation, as well as actually investing the money, preferably using low-cost index funds, and one of the things that I had mentioned in full disclosure is that the combination of our firm, that is the Lange Financial Group, and our affiliated firms, the Lange Legal Group and the Lange Accounting Group, is that for clients, we actually do that type of work.
+Jim: One of the things that a lot of listeners and a lot of clients want is they actually want kind of an one-stop shop where somebody is taking a look at their IRA planning, their Roth IRA planning, what they are doing with Social Security, their income tax planning, possibly tax preparation, as well as actually investing the money, preferably using low-cost index funds, and one of the things that I had mentioned in full disclosure is that the combination of our firm, that is the Lange Financial Group, and our affiliated firm, the Lange Accounting Group, is that for clients, we actually do that type of work.
 P.J. actually does the investments, and the charge is, depending on how much is invested, is usually 1% or less, and people are getting the benefit of our firm, using the Roth strategies, Social Security, tax planning, estate planning, etc., and P.J.’s firm actually doing the investing using low-cost index funds with Dimensional Fund Advisors, and the combination is something that is very attractive.
 And I know that there’s sometimes, maybe, some overlap in some of the areas that we cover, because P.J. himself is not just an investment guy.
 He is a CPA.
 He has a Master’s in tax.
 Do you find that people have a need for just, let’s call it, personal financial planning, as well as investment planning, that the combination of our firm and your firm actually handles quite well?